NC State football commitments in action — Week 13

 Here is a recap of how the NC State football commitments performed last week.

 Last Game: Greenville (N.C.)
-Rose High and Allen came through with a 34-28 win over Fayetteville (N.C.)
-Terry Sanford in the NCHSAA 3A playoffs last Friday.
-Allen rushed 12 times for 115 yards and a touchdown in the win.
+Rose High and Allen topped Fayetteville (N.C.)
+71st 20-14 in the NCHSAA 3A playoffs last Friday.
+Allen rushed 12 times for 33 yards and had six catches for 34 yards.

-Season Stats: Allen has rushed 106 times for 835 yards and 12 touchdowns, and caught 26 passes for 502 yards and seven scores through 12 games this season.
-Allen has returned six kicks for 121 yards (20.2 average), and he’s also 0 of 2 passing with an interception.
+Season Stats: Allen has rushed 118 times for 868 yards and 12 touchdowns, and caught 32 passes for 536 yards and seven scores through 13 games this season.
+Allen has returned six kicks for 121 yards (20.2 average), and he’s also 1 of 2 passing for 30 yards with an interception.

-Team Record And Next Opponent: 8-4, and plays Fayetteville (N.C.)
-Seventy-First in a NCHSAA 3A playoff game Friday.
+Team Record And Next Opponent: 9-4, and plays Laurinburg (N.C.)
+Scotland County in a NCHSAA 3A playoff game Friday.

 Last Game: Campbell and Minneola (Fla.)
 Lake Minneola High crushed Leesburg (Fla.)
 High 40-0 on Nov.
 5. Campbell had five tackles (two solo), two sacks and one caused fumble.